Categories

 As we approach the day, people are literally screaming at each other about how much voting matters, and how this is the election of our lives.
 The most peculiar characteristic of the American voter is the constant desire to reveal voting preferences.
 For those of us who have lived in or are from countries where people literally, actually died for the right to a secret ballot, this is a strange and disturbing phenomenon.
 I, for one, am now convinced that people who talk endlessly about whom they will vote for plan on doing the opposite.

 Donald Trump was elected in 2016.
 I was convinced he would win.
-I know I wasn’t alone in this, but the prevailing wisdom among my colleagues and friends, many of whom had more real time organising experience than I, was that this was a laughable idea.
+I knew I wasn’t alone in thinking this way, but the prevailing wisdom among my colleagues and friends, many of whom had more real time organising experience than I, was that this was a laughable idea.
 But I had lived in the midwest for a long while, and not just in a large city but in Indiana, where the term “rust belt” actually meant something.
 I could feel the anger and despair that drove Trump to the top of the polls, something even he, at the time, was surprised by.
 And here we are.

 Trump is back, more demented and more frightening than ever.
 Biden didn’t exactly win by a massive margin in 2020, and this year things are really, really close for Kamala Harris.
 So, of course, her supporters are now preemptively blaming third party voters for any possible loss, and anyone else they can think of.